 Ashoka Stupas

 The ancient Buddhist stupas were built by King Asoka during his journey to the valley in 250 BC.
-There are four little ancient stupas in Gwarko (East), Pulchowk (West), Kumbeshwor (North), and Lagankhel (South) that resemble Patan's four corners.
+Four little ancient stupas in Gwarko (East), Pulchowk (West), Kumbeshwor (North), and Lagankhel (South) resemble Patan’s four corners.
 Buddhism flourished in the valley after King Asoka built these stupas, according to legend.
 Three of the stupas are modest clay mounds with prayer wheels, but the stupa of Kumbheshwor is a magnificent concrete stupa.